bigcharinthon/ecommerce-sales-analysis/README.md

 Business Implication:
-The company may consider running pre-holiday promotions or discounts to maintain revenue momentum before major shopping periods.
+The company may consider running pre-holiday promotions or discounts to maintain revenue momentum before major shopping periods.ฆ

 ---